brian-dawn/brian-dawn.github.io/src/content/blog/python-notes.md

 ---
 title: "Quick Python Guide"
-description: "Lorem ipsum dolor sit amet"
+description: "My notes on minimal Python"
 pubDate: "Jul 22 2022"
 banner: "/planet03.png"
 ---

-As good as tools like poetry are here is my ultra minimal python guide.

-To make a long story short the only non-standard tool we'll depend on is pyenv to manage our versions of python.
+Python is quite a bit landscape, it can be intimidating to know how to manage projects.
+Here is my ultra minimal Python setup.
+It only requires the installation of one non-standard tool.

 # Project Management

 ## Install pyenv

+Very often we want to have multiple versions of Python installed on our systems.
+For this I recommend `pyenv`.

+If you are fine with the system Python you can skip this step.

 On macos: